ibi-group/transit-performance/README.md

 ### GTFS
 GTFS is a standardized format for public transit agencies to publish their schedule information.
 GTFS files are used to determine the scheduled services for the system and compare how the system performs compared to the schedule.
 The system requires an agency’s GTFS dataset that complies with the GTFS specification and is available in a stable web accessible location.
-For details about GTFS, please refer to the [GTFS specification] (https://github.com/google/transit/tree/master/gtfs).
+For details about GTFS, please refer to the [GTFS specification](https://github.com/google/transit/tree/master/gtfs).

 ### GTFS-realtime
 The GTFS-realtime specification is an extension to GTFS that allows agencies to provide real-time updates about their scheduled service referenced in the GTFS feed.
 The system requires an agency’s GTFS-realtime feeds that comply with the GTFS-realtime specification and are available as .pb files in a stable web accessible location.